 I like serving these baked berries in individual dishes, like ramekins.
 The presentation is pretty, and each serving can be topped with puff pastry croutons and whipped cream when ready to serve.
 The baked berries refrigerate well, and a time or two I've eaten leftovers cold for breakfast!

 This recipe is a great way to use summer-fresh berries.
 Easy to pull together, pretty in presentation, and delicious!
-If you try this recipe, please leave a comment below and tag me on Instagram @mycasualpantry so I can see your creation.

 - Watermelon and Feta Salad with Jalapeno Lime Syrup